Keep Your Private Information Private

 Keeping our clients’ personal information secure is our top priority.
 That’s why we employ a variety of protection strategies to protect your data:

-• We use layered, industry‐leading defenses to protect our most critical systems and client information, including encryption and intrusion prevention systems.
+- We use layered, industry‐leading defenses to protect our most critical systems and client information, including encryption and intrusion prevention systems.
+We continually invest in solutions to help you access your account more securely and confidently.

-• We conduct ongoing testing of our critical systems, including independent reviews conducted by outside security firms, to proactively find vulnerabilities.
+- We conduct ongoing testing of our critical systems, including independent reviews conducted by outside security firms, to proactively find vulnerabilities and ensure optimal performance and reliability.

-• Our Risk Management department conducts due diligence, monitors and maintains risk profiles for every third‐party organization we work with.
+- Our Risk Management department conducts due diligence, monitors and maintains risk profiles for every third‐party organization we work with.
+We work closely with trusted vendors and industry partners to stay informed of the latest threats on the horizon.

-• We have also partnered with InfoArmor, an expert in identity theft protection, to offer our clients identity protection and fraud detection services, including financial protection for high-risk transactions, credit monitoring, “dark web” surveillance, digital wallet storage, full-service identity restoration and identity theft insurance.
+- We have also partnered with InfoArmor, an expert in identity theft protection, to offer comprehensive fraud protection and identity restoration services, including financial protection for high-risk transactions, credit monitoring, “dark web” surveillance, digital wallet storage, full-service identity restoration and identity theft insurance.

 Our internal security protocols extend to online access to your accounts.
 For example, accessing your Baird Online account requires Baird password verification plus multifactor authentication to verify your identity.
 Every Baird Online transaction is encrypted and transmitted through a secure exchange, and Baird Online accounts automatically log off after a period of inactivity.
 In addition, our newly redesigned Baird Online mobile app now employs fingerprint and facial recognition so you can log in securely and with ease.